bahossdev/Portfolio/README.md

 ## Installation
 N/A

+## Usage

+Upon visiting the portfolio webpage, you will be presented with the developer's name, an avatar, and links to different sections.
+Clicking on any of the navigation links will smoothly scroll the UI to the corresponding section.
+If you click on the titles or images in the section about work samples, the developer's applications will open in a new tab.

 ## Credits

 To write the HTML and CSS I have read the solution to class activities, along with resources from MDN, W3School, and other similar educational websites.